 Twice daily training

-Every morning Rachel arrives at work by 9 AM feeling refreshed, clear-headed, exercised and relaxed.
+Every morning Rachel arrives at work before 8:00 AM feeling refreshed, clear-headed, exercised and relaxed.

 learn by doing.
 If you desire to master the principles you are studying, do